pasoevi/innfin/doc/innfin.md

 levels of the game.
 The exiting staircases on the highest (Level 1, staircase leading upward) and lowest levels (Level 16, staircase leading downward) serve as *Portals of Random Blackness* and *Portals of Deathly Chasms* respectively.
-So yes, the main dungeon consists of 16 floors.

-## Portals and Dungeons of Fate
+## Portals and Special Dungeons

 The world consists of dungeons of various levels and portals that are accessible from them.
 There are many rules by which portals appear and